IELuomus/extractiontool/docs/pouta.md

 Pouta is configured to use firewalld.
 For further reading, follow [this link.](https://firewalld.org/documentation/man-pages/firewall-cmd.html)

 The firewall is configured to allow trafic from specific ports, eg. 443 (https) and 22 (SSH).
 Used zone of firewalld is `public`

+## Editing Pouta resources

+To edit Pouta's resources, please read [this.](https://docs.csc.fi/cloud/pouta/) For the edits you'll need to be added to the project on CSC admin panel.